-During the 35 minutes to construct this introductory page, the following offenses were committed:
+During the 60 minutes to construct this introductory page, the following offenses were committed:

-- 1. Three hundred fifty violent crimes;
+- 1. Seven hundred violent crimes;

-- 2. One murder;
+- 2. Two murders;

-- 3. Thirty-seven robberies;
+- 3. Seventy-four robberies;

-- 4. 300 physical assaults;
+- 4. 600 physical assaults;

-- 5. Eighteen rapes or sexual assaults;
+- 5. Thirty-six rapes or sexual assaults;

-- 6. Twenty-five women victimized by an intimate;
+- 6. Fifty women victimized by an intimate;

-- 7. Three teenagers victimized;
+- 7. 186 teenagers victimized;

-- 8. Sixty children abused or neglected;
+- 8. One hundred twenty children abused or neglected;

-- 9. Eleven violent crimes committed against a person on the job; and
+- 9. Twenty-two violent crimes committed against a person on the job; and

-- 10. One person killed in an alcohol-related traffic crash.
+- 10. Two people killed in an alcohol-related traffic crash.